allisnulll/keyboard/README.md

                                                                 _    _    _
 ```

+*(This is for advanced users)*

-Mirrors the letter so that the letters from one side can be accessed in the other.
-Access to special keys and **HRM**s are maintained, meaning that using this layer you can do many operations one-handed.
+Mirrors the order of the letters so that you can type one-handed.
+Access to special keys and **HRM**s are maintained, meaning that using this layer one can do many things besides just typing.

 ### Vim
 ```